-The first legal actions were taken against the landfill operator in 1986 for violating the federal Resource Conservation and Recovery Act.
-A legal agreement was reached in 1996 that included a fine and establishment of a trust for maintenance of the landfill.
+The first legal actions at the site were taken against the landfill operator in 1986 for violating the federal Resource Conservation and Recovery Act.
+A legal agreement was reached in 1996 that included a fine and established a trust for maintenance of the landfill.
 As estimated costs for maintaining the landfill greatly exceed that of the trust, EPA’s Superfund program took over responsibility for the site in 1997.

 In 2002, EPA did an emergency cleanup at the site, removing numerous containers of substances including oils, paint, insecticides, antifreeze and electrical capacitors.